stadlar/IST-FUT-FMTH/Vinnusvæði/Authentication/UseCaseDraft.md

 ## Centralised Financial System
 > As an **Financial System**, I want to connect to IOBWS 3.0 services so that I can e.g. manage Claims, iniate Payments and fetch Account transactions in batches or directly on behalf of users.
 Acceptance criteria:
-1. Support for eIDAS compliant certificates such as Búnaðarskilríki issued under Fullgilt Auðkenni, the current gold standard for authenticating and authorising centralised software to act on behalf of organisational units.
+1. Support for Búnaðarskilríki issued under Fullgilt Auðkenni, the current gold standard for authenticating and authorising centralised software to act on behalf of organisational units.
+2. Support for OIDC and OAuth 2.0, code flow with PKCE as the commmon demoninator.
-1. Support for on-line scenarios, where the organisasation authenticates though employees are instigating the actions.
+3. Support for on-line scenarios, where the organisation authenticates the interactive employee that instigates the action.
-1. Support for two step authorisation scenarios, where the system initiates transactions that are authorised by employees through channels such as as app or web interface.

 ## Onpremise System
 > As **a users of a on-premise Financial System**, I want to be able to authorise the system to connect to IOBWS 3.0 services and manage Claims, iniate Payments and fetch Account transactions on my behalf in non-interactive sessions.
 Acceptance criteria:
-1. Support for OIDC and OAuth 2.0, code flow with PKCE as the commmon demoninator, but MTLS to identify the client/server.
+1. Support for OIDC and OAuth 2.0, code flow with offline_access, using MTLS to identify the client/server using Búnaðarskilríki issued under Fullgilt Auðkenni.
-2. Implicit flow is outside scope of the technical standard but this does not exclude .

 ## On-premise employee
 > As a **company employee** I want to e.g. iniate payment instructions, create claims and interact with IOBWS 3.0 so that I can manage my day-to-day activities through e.g. the companies ERP system.
 Acceptance criteria:
-1. The authentication of the user must be able to flow through, when appropriate.
+2. Support for OIDC and OAuth 2.0, code flow with PKCE as the commmon demoninator.
-2. Support for authentication with Qualified Certificates.
+2. Support for user authentication with Qualified Certificates.
-3. Optional support for other authentication methods used by each institution.

 ## Financial Services
 > As e.g. **an independant Accounting firm** offering services to multiple clients, I want to be able to access their accounts and products through IOBWS 3.0, so I can manage their financials and accounting.
 Acceptance criteria:
 1. Support for assuming multiple identities.
+2. Support for OIDC and OAuth 2.0, code flow with PKCE as the commmon demoninator.
-2. Support for authentication with Qualified Certificates or Búnaðarskilríki.
+2. Support for user authentication with Qualified Certificates.
-3. Optional support for other authentication methods used by each institution.
-4. Optional support for "delegated" TPP like scenarios.
+3. The scopes should be known, based on the endpoints defined in IOBWS 3.0.

 ## Financial Software as a Service
 > As the IOBWS 3.0 **customer of a bank**, I want to be able to authorise SaaS software hosted in public clouds to act on my behalf, so I can allow the service to manage my financials and the products I have access to such as Claims.
 Acceptance criteria:
 1. This should address the scenario where companies offering e.g. Dynamics 365 or more custom apps need to act on behalf of bank customers.
-2. Similar level of support for delegated authorisation for the "TPP" involved.
+2. Support for OIDC and OAuth 2.0, code flow with PKCE as the commmon demoninator.
+2. Support for user authentication with Qualified Certificates.

 ## Software Vendor
 > As a **Software Vendor** providing Custom, COTS or SaaS applications that my clients use to accesses IOBWS 3.0, I want to be able to target common authentication behavior as part of the technical standard offered by all the banks, so that I do not have to implement and test against multiple subtly different endpoints.